HwiRyu/Math-Analysis/FNN limitation.md

 As a result, there exists ${f_n(x)}$ that converges unifomly for any arbitrarily continuous function.
 $\blacksquare$

-Lemma 1: There exists a sequence of piecewise continuous functions ${f_n(x)}$ that converges pointwise for any arbitrarily continuous function on $X$.
+Lemma 1: There exists a sequence of piecewise continuous functions ${f_n(x)}$ that converges pointwise for any arbitrarily continuous function on [a,b].

 Proof of Lemma 1: